What are public funds?

 With regard to the minimum limit, the regulations state that remuneration below 0.5 per cent of G per year shall not be paid.
 However, Gramo wants to pay out as much as possible, so we have decided that the consideration can be accumulated up to the minimum amount of NOK 300 over three years.

-If you have earned NOK 300 per membership (practitioner and / or master owner) in the course of three years, you will get the money paid out anyway.
+If you have earned NOK 300 per membership (practitioner and / or master owner) in the course of three years, you will receive the money anyway.

 If the remuneration for 3 years per membership (practitioner and / or master owner) does not exceed NOK 300, this money becomes public funds.